University of Houston, Moores School of Music, Houston TX

 UH Community Arts Academy, Houston TX

-Matthew Dion 22, is a native of Somerset Massachusetts and a M.M. candidate in Sacred Music (organ) at the University of Houston’s Moores School of Music where he studies organ with Daryl Robinson.
-He also serves as a musicology teaching assistant under Dr. Matthew Dirst, department chair.
+Matthew Dion 24, is a native of Somerset Massachusetts and a M.M. candidate in Organ Performance at the University of Houston’s Moores School of Music where he studies organ with Daryl Robinson.

 Matthew received his Bachelor of Music degree in Organ and a Minor in Music History at the Oberlin Conservatory of Music in Oberlin OH where he studied organ with Dr. Jonathan Moyer, James David Christie, and Arvid Gast.

-His other teachers include Jean-Baptiste Robin, Dr. Steven Young, Madeleine Grace, and Normand Gingras for organ; Erik Thompson for piano; Mark Edwards for harpsichord and continuo; Dr. Steven Plank and Dr. James O’Leary for Musicology; and Dr. Tiffany Chang for conducting.
+His other teachers include Jean-Baptiste Robin, Dr. Steven Young, Madeleine Grace, and Normand Gingras for organ; Erik Thompson for piano; Mark Edwards for harpsichord and continuo and Dr. Betsy Cook Weber for conducting.

-In his spare time, Matthew enjoys traveling, cooking, rollercoasters and spending time with his dog, an English Cocker Spaniel named Elizabeth.
+In his spare time, Matthew enjoys traveling, cooking, eating at his favorite restaurants, going on rollercoasters, spending time with his partner Anne, and walking his dog, an English Cocker Spaniel named Elizabeth.